 But before the school embarked on its now 70+ year journey in international business education, the world-changing Thunderbird Field No. 1 already had high aspirations—even simply in its architectural layout which was designed to look from the air like an etching of a mythical Anasazi Thunderbird, the airfield was a 640 acre, square property within which was a 5,280' square base all-way field, with a 2,582' x 1,850' oiled mat in the northwest corner, and 3 dirt runways (the longest of which were the 3,200' northeast/southwest & northwest/southeast strips).

-Army Air Force signed a contract with Airways, no relation to Southwest Airlines, to provide instructors and facilities for a primary training school for its aviation cadets in March 1941, beginning with a class of 59 candidates.
-Eventually, 10 000 pilots from three nations, (the United States, China, and the United Kingdom) trained at the field before it was deactivated in June 1945.
+Army Air Force signed a contract with Southwest Airways, no relation to Southwest Airlines, to provide instructors and facilities for a primary training school for its aviation cadets in March 1941, beginning with a class of 59 candidates.
+Eventually, 10,000 pilots from three nations (the United States, China, and the United Kingdom) trained at the field before it was deactivated in June 1945.